BattMoTeam/BattMo/Documentation/thermal.rst

 We notice that there is very little temperature variation.
 The reason is that we have a small cell which is very thin, with a lot of external contact where heat can be released.

-Let use different heat exchange coefficient.
+Let us use a different heat exchange coefficient.
 We set the default heat exchange to zero so that heat exchange can only occur through the tabs.

 .. code:: matlab